Pact is a different kind of adoption organization—

 it takes careful thought and preparation.

-When parents take the time to learn about and reflect on the complexity of adoption, they are better-prepared to meet their adopted children’s needs.
+When parents take the time to learn about and reflect on the complexity of adopting a child, they are better-prepared to meet their adopted children’s needs.

 To learn more about adopting a child with Pact: